ukd1/tutorials/README.md

 2. `bundle exec jekyll serve`
 3. go to http://127.0.0.1:4000

+If you are just updating or adding new tutorials, follow steps 1 to 3 only.

 If you also want to make changes to the structure of the site (i.e. if you want to modify the site's Javascript files) and run the tests, first make sure you have a recent version of npm (node) installed.
 Then do:

 ```bash